impossible589/Visionfit_Application/README.md

 2. Preprocessing / Conversion: Frames are preprocessed, and optionally converted into a simplified representation by mediapipeimagetoskeleton.java (if present) or resized directly to the model input size.

 3. TFLite Inference: TFLiteClassifier.java loads rubbish.tflite and runs inference on each preprocessed frame.
-The model returns one of three class scores: PushUp, PushDown, or Nothing.
+The model returns one of three class scores: PushUp, PushDown, or Rubbish(Nothing).

 4. State Logic & Counting: PushupDecorator / PushupTrackerActivity implement a small finite-state logic that increments the rep counter when a PushDown → PushUp transition is detected (i.e., a full down-to-up cycle).

-5. Visualization & Rewards: BodyDrawer draws overlays if available, and RewardAnimationView plays animations on milestones.
+5. Visualization & Rewards: BodyDrawer draws overlays, and RewardAnimationView plays animations on milestones.